anqurvanillapy/transrt/README.md

 ### Normal Usage ###

-Type the command below and specify your file names
+Type the command below and specify your file name

 ```
 transrt <filename>